Terms and Conditions of Hire for St Gluvias Community Hall

 (i) checking every room and area before leaving to make sure no one is left anywhere in the premises.
 This could be a matter of life or death;

-(ii) when doing that check, make sure also that all windows are latched closed (not locked) and both lower and upper external doors are securely bolted and/or locked;
+(ii) when doing that check, make sure also that all windows are latched closed (not locked) and all three external doors are securely bolted and/or locked;

 (ii) returning the key (when provided for the session) to the place or person we told you at pick-up, following any instructions closely.